wp-plugins/woocommerce-variation-sorting/readme.txt

 == Description ==

-Simple free plugin to Automatically sort product variations in both ascending and descending order as well as the graphically defined option that is the only option available with a clean install.
+Simple free plugin to automatically sort product variations in both ascending and descending order as well as the graphically defined option that is the only option available with a clean install of WooCommerce.